element-hq/element-android/docs/integration_tests.md

 ## Run the test

 Its recommended to run tests using an Android Emulator and not a real device.
+First reason for that is that the tests will use http://10.0.2.2:8080 to connect to Synapse, which run locally on your machine.

 You can run all the tests in the `androidTest` folders